 Step 6: Receive your offer!

-Plus, if you accept AND enrol before 5pm on the 16th of October, you will be eligible for our $1500 Early Offer Scholarship!
+If you accept your offer by enrolling before 5pm on Thursday 15 October 2020, you will be eligible for our $1500 Early Offer Scholarship!

 Frequently Asked Questions